adobe/spectrum-css/README.md

 The following tasks are available:

-* `gulp build` - Performs a build of all components and the top level package
+* `yarn build:all` - Performs a build of all components, documentation site, and storybook
-* `gulp buildComponents` - Performs a build of all components
+* `yarn build` - Performs a build of all components
-* `gulp dev` - Performs a lite build (custom properties only), runs browsersync and serves the documentation on the default port (3000), then starts watching components and website files
+* `yarn dev` - Performs a component build, runs storybook, and serves the documentation on the default port (3000), then starts watching components and website files
-* `gulp clean` - Cleans all output files for the project and all components
+* `yarn clean` - Cleans all output files for the project and all components
-* `gulp watch` - Assuming a build has already been performed, re-starts starts watching components and website files.
+* `yarn watch` - Assuming a build has already been performed, re-starts starts watching components and website files.
 Presumes a browser is already open to your locally served docs
-* `gulp watch-relaunch` - Restarts watch and opens a new browser for the docs URL
-* `gulp buildCombined` - Builds the combined output files (`dist/spectrum-*.css`)
-* `gulp buildStandalone` - Builds the standalone output files (`dist/standalone/spectrum-*.css`)
-* `gulp release` - Performs a release of the top-level package
-* `gulp packageLint` - Lint the `package.json` file for each component in the monorepo
-* `gulp readmeLint` - Generate a generic `README.md` file for each component in the monorepo

-Note: `yarn dev` will run `gulp dev` above but trigger browsersync to open the documentation URL.
-You can set `BROWSERSYNC_OPEN=true` to change dev and watch to always open the URL.

-You can set a new port for `watch` by setting `BROWSERSYNC_PORT=<port number>`, e.g. `export BROWSERSYNC_PORT=9000; gulp watch` to set the port to `9000`.

 ___